 The message is the context

-Therefore, when communicating it’s critical to understand the context the message is getting delivered.
-Because the same message delivered through different context changes the meaning.
+Therefore, when communicating, it’s critical to understand the context the message is getting delivered because the same message delivered through different contexts changes the meaning.

 The same words spoken within different contexts are not the same message!

-The same speech recorded and shared across social media can be a disastrous endeavor.
+The same speech recorded and shared across social media can be disastrous.

-Not only the communication will change from one to a few (the boss and its employees) to many (people sharing it on social media) but the message will get out of the context it was thought for, thus changing its whole meaning.
+Not only will the communication change from one to a few (the boss and its employees) to many (people sharing it on social media) but the message get out of the context it was thought for, thus changing its whole meaning.

 When that happens, things can get messy.
 That is why it might be better to avoid any sort of communication there, rather than wanting to be “innovative” yet risking a complete disaster.

 The format is the message